jetblack777/ynab-roundup/README.md

     - Output the total savings/investment potential to the terminal.

 ### How it works
-The script will output the total roundup amount for transactions in the past 30 days.

 1. The script reads the YNAB API key from `key.txt`.
-2. It fetches transactions from the last 30 days using the YNAB API.
+2. It fetches transactions from the last 30 days (or user specified amount) using the YNAB API.
 3. For each transaction that is a debit (negative amount) and not a transfer:
    - It calculates the difference between the transaction amount and its rounded-up value.
    - This difference is added to the total roundup amount.